ShererStress/terrible_dungeon_crawl_repo/README.md

 Unsolved Problems:
 The responsiveness is still pretty bad.
 The game was designed for a desktop/laptop sized browser window, and took full advantage of the space available.
 Trying to compress it onto a mobile screen resulted in small text sizes, add positioning, and a need for horizontal scrolling and zooming.
+That said, I would rather put effort into making the game itself better with support for a single device than making a worse game responsive. (personal opinion, but that's no surprise given how much worse my css is compared to my js)

 There are a handful of improvements to the game to make it more user-friendly (a tutorial, some status text on the map screen, more info on what the stats do in game).

 On the code-side of things, I could use more comments in a lot of areas (CSS especially).
 Some of the word choice is inconsistent (Player character vs adventurer, enemy vs foe).
 Improving the stat-blocks in the combat overlay also would have been nice.

+The biggest issue would be how some of the one-off class interactions work.
+A lot of these would need to be redone if the functionality was to be expanded.
+Ultimately, I'm not sure on the best way to have to classes communicate in js.
+Are getters/setters ideal?
+Is directly changing the parameters of another class acceptable?
+Everything here works (and many of the features are scalable - if it wasn't for the size of the window I could add more adventurers/foes to each side).
+How does one get around the scope issues that the jQuery onLoad function causes?